Badger grabbed her camera and the dog and headed to the backyard.

 He went to bed and didn't stumble back out until 7:30 p.m.

-Between the snow and the ice and the cold, where Raven and Cowboy work they’re having issues.
+Between the snow and the ice and the cold, where Raven and Cowboy work, they're having issues.

-Heron luckily works at the bar‑pizzeria.
+Heron luckily works at the bar and pizzeria.

 He's an indoor worker, whereas Raven and Cowboy are indoor and outdoor.